simai/ui-doc-template/source/docs/en/local-development/local-development.md

 APP_URL=http://your_url_here
 ```

-## Using Jigsaw
+## Using Docara
-Jigsaw includes a serve command that makes your site available at http://localhost:8000.
+Docara includes a serve command that makes your site available at http://localhost:8000.
 You can use this URL directly in your .env file:

 ```bash
 APP_URL=http://localhost:8000